tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 untested.

-## <a id="diffs"></a>Differences Between U/W FOCAL and FOCAL 69, FOCAL-8, and OMSI PS/8 FOCAL
+## <a id="diffs"></a>Differences Between U/W FOCAL and Other FOCALs

-The [DECUS submission for U/W FOCAL][duwf] lists these advantages over FOCAL 69, FOCAL 8, and OMSI PS/8 FOCAL for the 16 kword version of U/W FOCAL included with the PiDP-8/I software distribution:
+The [DECUS submission for U/W FOCAL][duwf] lists the following advantages for the version of U/W FOCAL included with the PiDP-8/I software distribution as compared to FOCAL,1969, FOCAL-8, and OMSI PS/8
+FOCAL:

 1. Extended library features with device-independent chaining and subroutine calls between programs.